luzianscherrer/openpayai/README.md

 Using this identifier, the crawlers can then look up the price for accessing the content in the OpenPayAI smart contract and submit a purchase transaction.

+The OpenPayAI smart contract ensures that the content owner’s wallet is automatically credited with the set price as soon as the transaction executes.

-Once the purchase transaction is completed, the crawlers can request access to the now licensed content again, but this time using a `X-OpenPayAI-Verification` header.
+Once the transaction is completed, the crawlers can again request access to the now licensed content, but this time using a `X-OpenPayAI-Verification` header.
 This header contains the base64 encoded message "`<timestamp>,<identifier>`" along with a cryptographic signature.